freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/imposter-syndrome/index.md

 * "My colleagues are much smarter than me; I could never match up to them." (undermines own achievements)
 * "My coworkers have told me I've achieved a lot, but I feel like it's never enough." (discounts praise)
 * "I have no idea how I got through the interview process." (feels only luck dictates results)
-* "I will be ridiculed and fired when people realize I am not as smart as I portrayed myself as being." (fears failure)
+* "I will be ridiculed and fired when people realize I am not as smart as I portrayed myself to be." (fears failure)
 * "My IQ is not high enough to work here." (doubts inherent ability)
 * "I need more training to feel like I deserve to be here."